arielf/fileshare-d3js/README.md

 it creates a ***meaningful global holistic view*** from many
 ***small & unrelated local details***.

-There’s no model we need to build based on any pre-conceived structure.
+There’s no model we need to build based on some pre-conceived structure.
 The whole is a natural and direct result of its small parts.

 IOW: the ***data computes itself into a picture*** that makes all relationships very clear to the observer.

+Another way to look at this method is that it reverses the traditional roles of client and server in ML.
+Normally, we train a machine-learning model on the server, and present the final results to the client.
+Here we’re doing the opposite: we have pure
+***client-side (JavaScript in the browser) machine-learning***.
+The computation heavy-lifting is off-loaded to the observer CPU.

 ## A picture is worth a 1000 words